 This infrastructure – a public good – generates geospatial services which are expected to support EU policy goals in matters of environment, security, transport, energy, climate change and the management of natural resources.
 In addition, they are expected to generate new jobs, enterprise and innovation in the EU.

 However, only when these new services become well known and widely used by society will expected returns on satellite investments be fully reached.
 Eurisy is therefore mandated by its Members to make these investments and services known to the intended end-users.

 Eurisy identifies early adopters of satellite applications and promotes such good practice examples by organising peer-to-peer exchanges of experience during workshops, conferences, case-studies, or by featuring such examples on our website and in printed publications.

 Eurisy works closely with end-users to observe, understand and document the obstacles and opportunities in the diffusion of innovation related to investments in space.
 This is the basis for Eurisy's feedback to the space community and to policy-makers.

-Eurisy’s strong relations with local and regional authorities, SMEs, public institutions and larger companies from across Europe have allowed it to act as a catalyst for the diffusion of geospatial services that work.
+Eurisy’s strong relations with local and regional authorities, SMEs, public institutions and larger companies from across Europe have allowed it to act as a catalyst for the use of geospatial services.